Christian Lopez (musician): Early life and Pilot EP (1995–2014)

-In 2014, the band was selected as one of the winners of the Belk Modern Musician Showcase talent search and invited to join Belk's 2014 "Modern Southern Music" tour.
-They performed at numerous concerts including shows by Zac Brown Band, Dave Matthews Band, on the Vans Warped Tour, Miranda Lambert, The Black Lillies, Brothers Osborne, and Marty Stuart.
+In 2014, Lopez was selected as one of the winners of the Belk Modern Musician Showcase talent search and invited to join Belk's 2014 "Modern Southern Music" tour.
+They performed at numerous concerts including shows by Zac Brown Band, Dave Matthews Band, on the Vans Warped Tour, Miranda Lambert, Brothers Osborne, and Marty Stuart.

 Onward and touring (2015)

 In May 2015, Lopez released his first full-length album Onward.
 Like his previous EP, it was produced by Dave Cobb (Sturgill Simpson, Jason Isbell, Chris Stapleton).
 Popmatters streamed the album on May 12, 2015.

 From Onward, the track "Will I See You Again" received over 1 million Spotify streams, and the song "Leaving It Out" remained in the CMT Pure Country "12 Pack Countdown" for a number of consecutive weeks.
 Rolling Stone called the album "a plucky and occasionally subdued showcase of his Appalachia roots."